Why Soccer Teams Are Escorted Onto the Field by Kids Before a Match

 If you've ever watched the pregame ceremonies of a soccer match, you've probably noticed a sweet detail: the players always walk onto the field holding the hands of kids, who are dressed like an adorable little squad themselves.
-It's a long-standing tradition that's rarely explained during international tournaments — so if you're curious about the history, you've come to the right place.
+It's a longstanding tradition that's rarely explained during international tournaments such as the World Cup — so if you're curious about the history, you've come to the right place.

 The children who walk out with the players are called "player escorts" or "mascot children," and they've been part of soccer games for well over 20 years now.
 One of the earliest photos of children walking as mascots was published in the Liverpool Echo after a November 1996 match between Liverpool and Everton.
 Beginning around 2000, the practice as it is today began: one escort for each player, rather than just one or two per team.

-Early on, the practice of having children escort the players doubled as a way to raise awareness for charity causes.
-Ahead of the 2002 FIFA World Cup, FIFA and UNICEF partnered on a program called Say Yes For Children, which aimed "to promote and protect the right of all children to healthy recreation and quality primary education," according to a UNICEF press release at the time.
-The statement continued: "Children are being given a prime role at each match, accompanying each player on to the pitch in a symbolic action reminding football enthusiasts that they have a major role to play in building a world fit for children."
+Early on, the practice of having children escort the players doubled as a way to raise awareness for charitable causes.
+Ahead of the 2002 FIFA World Cup, FIFA and UNICEF partnered on a program called Say Yes For Children, which aimed "to promote and protect the right of all children to healthy recreation and quality primary education," according to a 2002 UNICEF press release.
+The statement continued: "Children are being given a prime role at each match, accompanying each player onto the pitch in a symbolic action reminding football enthusiasts that they have a major role to play in building a world fit for children."

 At its best, however, this cute tradition allows young fans to have a special moment with their favorite players and reminds audiences that there's more to soccer (or any sport) than the outcome of the game.